-Student-Reported Data
+Learner-Reported Data

-When students register with edX, they select a public username and supply information about themselves.
-Most of this information is optional, so not all of the students who are enrolled in your course provide it.
+When learners create, or register, their user accounts, they select a public username and supply their full names and email addresses.
+Learners also have the option to provide personal demographic information, including highest level of education completed, gender, year of birth, and preferred language.
+Because this information is optional, not all of the learners who are enrolled in your course provide it.